taih304/Linux-Shell/Platforms interaction/ThingsBoard/README.md

 ## Device attributes

-**Server attributes** allow user to edit and update on the admin webpage but those attributes are not allowed to be edited or get by API on
+**Server attributes** allow user to update on the admin webpage but those attributes are not allowed to be edited or get by API on
 Device API Controller

 **Client attributes** are not allowed user to create and edit on the admin webpage but those operation can be performed by API on
 Device API Controller

 **Share attributes** are attributes with value that can be shared to the shared value input widgets in dashboard like ``Update shared double attribute``, ``Update shared integer attribute``,...
+It allows user to update on the admin webpage.

 **Example**: Create a double share attribute of a device then connect it to the ``Update shared double attribute`` widget in dashboard